bitcookies/winrar-keygen/README.md

 ### 10.1 Keygen Errors

-Starting with version `ver4`, Keygen has added some common error messages.
+Starting with `ver4`, Keygen has added some common error messages.
 Please make corrections based on the output.

  Use `-h` or `--help` to view the help information: